syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 {% endtabs %}

-### ValueChanging event
+### Value changing event

-Invoked during a drag prior to select a new value for the pointer.
+Invoked during a drag when the user is updating before a new value for the pointer by dragging

 The `ValueChanging` event contains the following argument.